okionka/RedMatic_wiki/subFlow-within-time.md

 If any of the parameters is missing the current time will be used.
 Typically the `msg.currentTime` will not be set so that the current time should be used.

-If the `msg.endTime` is lower as the `msg.startTime` the time will be over midnight.
+If the `msg.endTime` is lower as the `msg.startTime` the time range will be over midnight.

 ### Enhanced
 If the global variables "workingDayToday" of type boolean exists, as `msg.startTime` two times could be provided seperated with |.